-In this article, we offer new insights that facilitate and validate the usage of binary choice models with individual and time fixed effects in empirical research.
-First of all, we show how the computational obstacles, which often preclude the application of bias corrections, can be tackled by combining them with the method of alternating projections (\textit{MAP}).
-This approach is very well suited to our problem, because \textit{MAP} is the work-horse method in linear models to deal with high-dimensional fixed effects and is easily adjustable to generalized linear models, for instance logit and probit models, as shown by \textcite{s2018}.\footnote{The corresponding \texttt{R} and \textit{Stata} routines for linear models (\textit{lfe} and \textit{reghdfe}) provided by \textcite{g2013a} and \textcite{c2016}, respectively, are widely used in empirical research.
-Together they have about 170 citations on \textit{Google Scholar} (checked at 2019-04-18).} Apart from the computational improvements, we extend the simulation experiments of \textcite{fw2016} by several aspects to gain deeper insights into the statistical properties of various bias-corrected estimators.
-More precisely, we analyze further analytical and split-panel jackknife bias-corrected estimators which have been suggested but not studied by the authors.
-We additionally consider alternative estimators of average partial effects based on bias-corrected linear fixed effects models, which are frequently used in empirical research to avoid the aforementioned pitfalls of nonlinear models.
-Furthermore, because many real world data sets are initially unbalanced, we add different patterns of unbalancedness to our analysis.
-This aspect has received little attention in the literature so far.
-Finally, we provide an illustrative example using an unbalanced panel data set drawn from the German Socio Economic Panel \parencite[see][]{wfs2007} to investigate the inter-temporal labor force participation of 10,712 women between 1984 and 2013.
-Our suggested algorithm reduces the computational burden of this application dramatically.
-For instance, obtaining analytically bias-corrected estimates takes roughly two seconds on a standard desktop computer.
-To encourage the application of analytical bias-corrections, we provide our routines in the \texttt{R}-package \textit{alpaca}.\footnote{Until now, the analytical bias correction proposed by \textcite{fw2016} was only provided in a \textit{Stata} routine, which is not adapted to large panel data \parencite[see][]{cfw2017}.}
+In this article, we offer new insights that facilitate and validate the usage of different (bias-corrected) estimators for binary choice models with two-way fixed effects in empirical research.
+First, we show how to address the computational obstacles that often prevent the application of bias corrections.
+Second, we extend the simulation experiments of \textcite{fw2016} by several aspects to gain deeper insights into the statistical properties of different estimators.
+More specifically, we analyse further analytical and split-panel jackknife bias-corrected estimators that were proposed but not studied by the authors.
+We also consider alternative estimators for average partial effects based on linear fixed effects models.
+These models are often used in empirical research to avoid the above mentioned pitfalls of non-linear ones.
+Because many real world panel data sets are unbalanced, our analysis also considers different patterns of randomly missing data.
+This aspect has so far received little attention in the literature, but is relevant for many empirical applications.
+Overall, we find that analytical bias corrections are preferable to split-panel jackknife approaches.
+In general, the latter show higher distortion, lower coverage, and are less robust to different patterns of randomly missing data.
+Third, we provide an illustrative example using an unbalanced panel from the German Socio-Economic Panel (see \cite{wfs2007}) to investigate the inter-temporal labour force participation of 6,241 women between 1984 and 2013.
+Inspired by \textcite{h1999} we estimate a dynamic fixed effects probit model where bias corrections are required to deal with the inference problem.
+Finally, we offer the analytical bias correction of \textcite{fw2016} in our \texttt{R} package \textit{alpaca} to encourage its application.\footnote{Until now, the analytical bias correction proposed by \textcite{fw2016} is only provided in a \textit{Stata} routine by \textcite{cfw2017}, which is not designed for long panels.}